hima-97/SQLite-Flight-System/README.md

 For testing multiple concurrent users, additional [command...] * [expected output...] pairs can be added to the test case file.

 Example Test Case
-elow is an example of a test case for booking the same flight by two users concurrently
+Below is an example of a test case for booking the same flight by two users concurrently

 # user 1
 create user1 user1 10000
 login user1 user1